Weakness in the legs may happen for a variety of reasons. It may affect one leg or both and may come on suddenly or days or weeks.

 - changes in vision or eye muscle control

 The symptoms of GBS may appear over several hours, days, or weeks.
 In rare cases, the condition can be life-threatening.
-However, up to 70% of people will recover fully with proper medical care, according to the National Institute of Neurological Disorders and Stroke (NINDS).
+However,

 A person should see a doctor right away if they experience symptoms of GBS.